OmerGilinsky/Weasley-clock/README.md

-## Weasley-clock Project by : Avigail Ben David & Omer
+## Weasley-clock Project by : Avigail Ben David & Omer Gilinsky & Lital mirovoy

 ## Details about the project
 Weasley's Clock is an IoT-based physical grandfather clock inspired by the Harry Potter universe.
 It displays the real-time physical locations of family members using motorized clock hands (servos) and customized LCD screens.
 It also receives and plays recorded voice messages dynamically when family members arrive home.
-The system integrates a physical ESP32 microcontroller, a serverless Firebase backend (Cloud Functions, Firestore, Storage), and a Flutter mobile app.
+The system integrates a physical ESP32 microcontroller, a serverless Firebase backend (Cloud Functions, Firestore, Storage), and a Flutter web app.

 ## Folder description :
 * ESP32: source code for the esp side (firmware).